MjelleLab/sMETASeq/README.md

 The pipeline will create three output files for each input file:

-`$FILE.kraken_mpa.csv` # The kraken2 output file containing counts to each OTU in kraken
+`$FILE.kraken_report.csv` # The kraken2 output file containing counts to each OTU in kraken

 `$FILE.miRBase.csv` # Counts for mature miRNAs from miRBase